 What Are the Symptoms of BPD?

-Borderline personality disorder can be characterized in several ways, some of which can differ from one individual to another.
-In general, extreme emotional responses and a binary view of the world are among the most pronounced symptoms.
+can be characterized in several ways, some of which can differ from one individual to another.
+In general, extreme emotional responses and a binary view of the world are among the most pronounced BPD symptoms.
 Those affected will see things in black and white, as good or bad, without significant room for gray space.
 This means that something mildly positive, like a good conversation with a friend, can lead to elation, while a bad grade on a test can cause a depressive episode.

 Emotions can change quickly as well; someone can be a friend one day and a hated enemy the next.
 Interests can also fluctuate, with an idea or activity serving as an excessive focal point or object of obsession for a period of time, only to be quickly replaced by a period of deep disinterest.